 14clams in shell, cleaned and well-drained

-12large or extra large shrimp, shelled or de-shelled
+12shrimp, large or extra large, shelled or de-shelled

 2cupsArborio rice, dry

-Optional: lemon or lime wedges or chopped cilantro to serve
+lemon wedges, to serve, or lime wedges or chopped cilantro (optional)

 Instructions

 In a pot, heat up 4 cups of chicken broth and the clam juice.
 Cover and keep warm.
-Thoroughly towel dry the fish and shrimp, keeping them separate.
+Thoroughly dry the fish and shrimp with paper towels, keeping them separate.
 Sprinkle both with a layer of kosher salt and black pepper.
 Set aside and continue with recipe.

 In an extra large heavy skillet/pan (or cast iron pan, but NOT non-stick,) heat up the salted butter on high heat.
 Add the onions and garlic, cooking and stirring for 1 minute.